mgrouchy/mikegrouchy.com/content/blog/2013/03/yes-your-code-does-need-comments.md

 > "Code is far better describing what code does than English, so just write clear code"

 This is usually the blowback you get from comments like the ones above.
-I don't disagree, programming languages are definitely more precise then English.
+I don't disagree, programming languages are definitely more precise than English.
 What I don't agree with is the idea that if the code is clear and understandable that comments are unneeded or don't have a place in modern software development.